Active Tuning: Active Tuning

+Each tuning cycle thus updates the current prediction $\tilde{\vec{x}}^{t}$ and the current hidden state $\boldsymbol{\upsigma}^{t}$ from which a closed-loop future prediction can be rolled out, if desired.
+To transition into the next world time step, one forward step has to be computed.
+The formerly leftmost seed states can be discarded and the recorded history is shifted by one time step, making $\boldsymbol{\upsigma}^{t-R+1}$ the new seed state that will be tuned within the next world time step.
 From then on, the procedure is repeated, yielding the continuous adaptive tuning process.
 As a result, the model is predominantly driven by its own imagination, that is, its own top down predictions.
 Meanwhile, the predictions themselves are adapted by means of the temporal gradients based on the accumulated prediction error, but not by the signal directly.
 In a nutshell, Active Tuning realizes a gradient-based mini-optimization procedure on any of the model's latent variables within one world time step.
-While it needs to be acknowledged that this process draws on additional computational resources, in this paper we investigate the resulting gain in signal processing robustness in the case of noisy data.
+While it needs to be acknowledged that this process draws on additional computational resources, in this paper we investigate the resulting gain in signal processing robustness.